A NeurIPS 2024 Workshop

 4-9 pages (not including references and appendix), NeurIPS format

-Submissions to the Paper track should describe new projects aimed at challenging static definitions of fairness, discussing long-term fairness effects and integration with generative models.
+Submissions to the Paper track should describe new projects aimed at studying algorithmic fairness in light of broad recent advances i.e. large generative models, international regulatory efforts, and new bias evaluation frameworks.
 Submissions should have theoretical or empirical results demonstrating the approach, and specifying how the project fills a gap in the current literature.
-Authors of accepted papers will be required to upload a 10-min video presentation of their paper.
+Authors of accepted papers have the option to upload a 3-min video presentation of their paper.
 All recorded talks will be made available on the workshop website.
-More details at AFT2023 CFP

 We welcome submissions of novel work in the area of fairness with a special interest on (but not limited to):